Home Improvement Ideas For Winter

-While we are all bundled up for the duration of winter, the elements are taking their toll on your home.
+While we are all bundled up for the winter months, the elements are taking their toll on your home.
 And when the winter ends, you must have an idea of the post-winter updates you need to make to protect your home.
+Check out these simple home improvement ideas for winter.

 Touch Up Paint

 Winter’s wet weather and frigid temps are harsh on your home’s exterior.
-So, slot in a weekend this spring to check the paint on the walls, trim, doors, and shutters.
+So, slot in a weekend this spring to check the paint on the walls, trim, doors, and shutters, and maybe give them a fresh coat of paint this winter season.

 In most regions of the country, the month of May offers the prime temperature range – 50-80 degrees Fahrenheit – for painting your home’s exterior.
 But end-of-school activities, sports, and vacations all start crowding the calendar in May, so reserving time in your calendar now or finding a painter to complete the work for you.
 Because it is prime season for painting, painters’ schedules fill up rather quickly.